HosseinGhahari/HosseinGhahari/README.md

 # Hi there 👋🏻👨🏻‍💻
+My Name is Hossein
+✏️ currently i am learning programing with C# with focus of Backend Development

 🌱 Passion and curious about tech world

-✏️ currently i am learning programing with C#

 🔅 love join a team for more experience

 # My Tech Stack